Vonng/pigsty/docs/m-discovery.md

 ### Service Maintenance

-Sometimes, the registered role deviates from the actual role of the database instance because of a database master-slave switch.
+A database primary-replica switch occurs, resulting in a registered role that is different from the actual role of the instance.
 This is when such anomalies need to be handled through the anti-entropy process.
-Patroni-based failover can correct the registered roles normally through callback logic, but manually done role switchover requires manual intervention to handle it.
+Patroni-based failover can fix the registered roles normally through callback logic, but manually done role switchover requires manual intervention to take it.
 Service registrations to the database can be detected and fixed automatically using the following script.
-It is recommended to configure Crontab on the database instance or set up periodic patrol tasks on the meta-node.
+It is recommended to configure Crontab on the database instance or set up periodic patrol tasks on the meta node.

 ```bash